mitin001/blog/2025/10/05/freakonomics-2015-06-03-cheating-mumbai-train-system.md

 # [When to Rob a Bank].
 06-03.
 How to Cheat the Mumbai Train System

-This section of the last [Freakonomics] volume answered a question about cheating I didn't even know I had.
+This section of the last [Freakonomics](../../../2025/10/07/freakonomics-2015-when-to-rob-a-bank.md) volume answered a question about cheating.

-[Freakonomics]: ../../../series/freakonomics.md
 [When to Rob a Bank]: https://www.google.com/books/edition/When_to_Rob_a_Bank/2lidBAAAQBAJ

 ## What is ticketless travel insurance?